 The pass Statement

-It is not allowed to write empty if statements in python.
+You can not write empty if statements in python.
 If you have an empty if statement, simply add the pass statement to prevent an error.

 The code in the above example returns or outputs nothing.
-It also won’t send you a errors.
+It also won’t send you an error.